astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging: Benchmark Evaluation and Results

-Using PREESM, we can explore the design space and derive the Pareto front shown in Fig.~\ref{preesm_pareto_Ec}.
-This enables informed design decisions—such as the degree of parallelism and the mapping of tasks to CPU or FPGA—by explicitly trading off target objectives, here latency and energy consumption.
+Using PREESM, we can explore the design space and derive the Pareto fronts shown in Fig.~\ref{preesm_pareto_Ec}, which projects each candidate mapping into two objective planes: latency vs.\ energy-to-completion (left) and latency vs.\ resource occupancy (right).
+This enables informed design decisions—such as the degree of parallelism and the mapping of tasks to CPU or FPGA—by explicitly trading off competing objectives.